christopher-hampson/argstrat/README.md

 For more information, please see our short paper published in the proceedings of the 22nd European Conference on Artifical Intelligence (ECAI'16).

     http://ebooks.iospress.nl/volumearticle/45007

+Copyright (C) 2016 Christopher Hampson

+    This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+    This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details: http://www.gnu.org/licenses